Paqmind/react-ultimate/README.md

 ### Architecture
 All React starters / tutorials suffer from being oversimplified.
 They don't show any architecture (the most complex part), only a basic file layouts at their best.
-We want to approach this differently – provide more close to real-world reference application.
 TodoApps have similar issues: very specific, single page only, unrealistic models (one field), no backend, no validation, no users, etc.
+We want to approach this differently – provide application which is close to real-world examples.

 We also want to test-n-proof Domain Driven architecture (we are bored of models/controllers/views folders at the root).